 General Overview

 TWC-VR customers are afforded certain basic rights, including informed choice, which include the right to assistance with voter registration.
 TWC-VR is designated by the Secretary of State to provide voter registration services through its VR and Independent Living Services for Older Individuals Who Are Blind (OIB) programs.
-TWC-VR staff are required to offer customers an opportunity to register to vote when they apply for services or when they report a change of address.
+TWC-VR staff mustoffer customers an opportunity to register to vote when they apply for services or when they report a change of address.

 Prohibited Factors

-TWC-VR staff are prohibited from the following:
+TWC-VR staff are prohibited from:

 Influencing a customer's political preference or party registration;